Noisy quantum gyroscope: Effects of dissipative environments

 \section{Effects of dissipative environments}

 The superiority of quantum sensor is challenged by the decoherence of the quantum probe due to the inevitable interactions with its environment.
 Depending on whether the probe has energy exchange with the environment or not, the decoherence can be classified into dissipation and dephasing.
-The main decoherence in our QOG is the photon dissipation.
-The previous works phenomenologically treat the photon dissipation by introducing an imperfect transmission to the beam splitter \cite{PhysRevLett.102.040403,PhysRevA.81.033819,PhysRevA.90.033846,PhysRevA.95.053837,PhysRevLett.108.130402,Naturecommunications2}, which is equivalent to the Born-Markovian approximate description.
-It has been found that the system-environment interplay caused by the inherent non-Markovian nature would induce diverse characters absent in the Born-Markovian approximate \cite{PhysRevA.76.042127,PhysRevA.81.052330,PhysRevLett.109.170402,PhysRevLett.121.220403,Strathearn2018,RevModPhys.88.021002,Rivas_2014,LI20181}.
-To reveal the practical performance of our QOG, we, going beyond the Born-Markovian approximation and paying special attention to the non-Markovian effect, investigate the impact of the photon dissipation on the scheme.
+The main decoherence in our quantum gyroscope is the photon dissipation.
+The previous works phenomenologically treat the photon dissipation by introducing an imperfect transmission to the beam splitter \cite{PhysRevLett.102.040403,PhysRevA.81.033819,PhysRevA.90.033846,PhysRevA.95.053837,PhysRevLett.108.130402}, which is equivalent to the Born-Markovian approximate description.
+Such an approximation is convenient, but it might miss important physics.
+It has been found that the system-environment interplay caused by the inherent non-Markovian nature would induce diverse characters absent in the Born-Markovian approximation \cite{PhysRevA.81.052330,PhysRevLett.109.170402,PhysRevLett.121.220403,RevModPhys.88.021002,LI20181}.
+To reveal the practical performance of our quantum gyroscope, we, going beyond the Born-Markovian approximation and paying special attention to the non-Markovian effect, investigate the impact of the photon dissipation on the scheme.

-We consider that the encoding process is influenced by two independent dissipative environments of the two optical fields.
+We consider that the encoding process is influenced by the photon dissipation, which is caused by the energy exchange between the two optical fields and two independent environments \cite{scully1997quantum}.
 The Hamiltonian of the total system is